phaze

 Restart vs maintenance dose

 Both are reasonable.
-The published data on cycling and maintenance dosing is thin because trials were designed around continuous full-dose treatment, but real-world endocrinology practice has converged on a few patterns.
-A maintenance dose, often the second-lowest, holds weight stable for many people with fewer side effects than the full weight loss dose.
-It is the closest analog to how blood pressure medication is used long-term.
+The published data on cycling and maintenance dosing is thin, because trials were designed around continuous full-dose treatment, but real-world endocrinology practice has converged on a few patterns.
+A maintenance dose, often a lower dose than the full weight-loss dose, holds weight stable for many people with fewer side effects.
+It is loosely analogous to how blood pressure medication is used long-term: stay on the dose that maintains the effect.

-Restarting after a clean stop also works.
-Pharmacologically, semaglutide and tirzepatide reach steady state again over four to six weeks, and many people see the appetite suppression return, though sometimes a notch weaker than the first round.
-Insurance coverage, side effect history, and whether you tolerated the original titration all factor in.
+Restarting after a clean stop also works for many people.
+Pharmacologically, semaglutide and tirzepatide reach steady state again over roughly four to six weeks, and many people see appetite suppression return, though sometimes a notch weaker than the first round.
+Insurance coverage, side-effect history, and how you tolerated the original titration all factor in.

-What does not work is unstructured cycling.
-Stopping cold, regaining, restarting, regaining again, repeated, is the strategy with the worst documented outcomes.
-The choice between restart and maintenance dose belongs with your prescriber, ideally with weight, protein, and habit data from the months around your stop in front of them.
+What tends to work least well is unstructured cycling, stopping cold, regaining, restarting, regaining again, on repeat.
+The choice between restarting and a maintenance dose belongs with your prescriber, ideally with weight, protein, and habit data from the months around your stop in front of them.

 More: can I restart Ozempic after I stop? and is there a maintenance dose for GLP-1?